-IB Coordinator: Mr A. Duckett adrian.duckett@bishanoi.com
+IB Coordinator: Ms Emma Graham Emma.Graham@bishanoi.com

 BIS HANOI Mission Statement

 The British International School is a caring and multicultural community that enables all individuals to realize their academic and personal potential in a dynamic and challenging learning environment which values enquiry, perseverance and reflection.
 At the British International School, we act with integrity and treat one another with respect, learning together as responsible global citizens.